Fact Check: What’s wrong with Lincoln National Corporation (LNC) today

-Technical chart claims that Lincoln National Corporation (LNC) would settle between $49.5/share to $51.27/share level.
-However, if the stock price goes below the $46.84 mark, then the market for Lincoln National Corporation becomes much weaker.
-If that happens, the stock price might even plunge as low as $45.95 for its downside target.
-The stock is currently in the red zone of MACD, with the indicator reading -6.56.
+Technical chart claims that Lincoln National Corporation (LNC) would settle between $49.43/share to $50.57/share level.
+However, if the stock price goes below the $45.99 mark, then the market for Lincoln National Corporation becomes much weaker.
+If that happens, the stock price might even plunge as low as $43.69 for its downside target.
+The stock is currently in the red zone of MACD, with the indicator reading -5.21.
 Traders are always alerted for the move of a stock above or below the zero line due to the fact that the reading is an indicator of the position of the short-term average relative to the long-term average.
 If the MACD is above the zero line, then the short-term average relative is above that of the long-term average, thus implying an upward momentum.
 Vice versa is the case if the MACD is below the zero line.

 Analysts at Morgan Stanley raised their recommendation on shares of LNC from Equal-Weight to Overweight in their opinion released on January 07.
 Goldman analysts bumped their rating on Lincoln National Corporation (NYSE:LNC) stock from Neutral to Buy in a separate flash note issued to investors on June 25.
 Analysts at Wells Fargo, made their first call for the equity with a Market Perform recommendation, according to a research note that dated back to January 08.